Danyleb/Lexical-Search-Table/README.md

 The strategy is to implement a search on a lexical dictionnary online (with jsoup), and compare results with other entries among the table.
 A random vector of colors is implemented and updated depending on the cases (words that share a lexical field share the same backgroung color).

-NB : this work is still in progress, some bugs need to be fixed.
+NB : this work is still in progress, some bugs need to be fixed + code architechture will be restructured (MVP).